 The gold chain replacement price depends on the chain.
 The bigger and longer the chain, the more expensive it is because of the additional gold needed.
 Keep in mind that switching to a heavier chain will cost more money as a result.

-With these chain repairs in mind, you’re ready to get started on fixing your precious necklaces and bracelets!
+With these chain repairs in mind, you're ready to get started on fixing your precious necklaces and bracelets!
 Remember that the gold chain repair cost depends on the design of your chain and what you need to fix.
-If you’d like to have something fixed, comment below and we’ll get back to you!
+If you'd like to have something fixed, fill out the form or comment below and we'll get back to you!